20 Simple Yet Powerful Virtual Fundraising Ideas for Nonprofits

 7. Virtual Sleep Out

-Organizations like Covenant House have added a virtual sleep out to their repertoire and have embraced the social distancing required while still raising funds.
+Organizations like Covenant House have added a virtual sleep out to their repertoire and have embraced social distancing while still raising funds.

 These events give attendees a taste of how the homeless population lives each day.
 The mission of these organizations is shared through this experience.
 Attendees can raise funds by finding sponsors to donate based on the hours they last outside.

-If your organization is located outside the United States, a virtual cooking class can be a great way to include your mission in an event.
+A virtual cooking class can be a great way to include your mission in a fun and memorable event!
 Ask a well-known chef to teach a course online and invite your supporters to visit your location with their taste buds.
 While they learn how to cook a tasty meal, you can share beneficiaries’ stories and give a virtual tour of your organization.

 9. Webinar or Talk

 Webinars can be hours or even days long.
 In the past, these events may have scared away some nonprofit organizations.
-Still, with more people stuck at home, their interest can be peaked by an interesting topic or learning experience.
+But many potential attendees’ interests can be peaked by an interesting topic or learning experience.

 10. Virtual Book Club

-Your donors have more time on their hands and can finally open a good book to read.
+Many of your donors love to open a good book to read.
 Why not start a virtual book club and offer a few suggestions to educate your donors on the need for your services and the work you do?

 11. Game Night/Trivia Night